Listen to the Anchorage Coke Show and Relive 1959-1969

 July 1963

-Photo courtesy of Malcolm Burgess
+Photo courtesy of Malcolm Burgess.

-Anchorage Coke Show Memories – From high atop the Bun Drive-in
+From high atop the Bun Drive-In

 Our job was to set up the booth before each show, get records ready to play as we sat next to him in the Chicken Coop, and answer the phone when he was too busy.
 And occasionally, Ron would invite us to talk on the air with him.

-When you think of Anchorage radio stations, from 1959 through 1969 you probably remember tuning your dial at home and in your car to KENI radio, so you could listen to Ron Moore.
+When you think of Anchorage radio stations, from 1959 through 1969 you probably remember tuning your dial at home and in your car to KENI radio so you could listen to Ron Moore.

-Do you remember the fun you had when it was time to listen to the Coke Show on your radio at home, in a car or on-the-go using your transistor radio?
+Do you remember the fun you had when it was time to listen to the Coke Show on your radio at home, in a car, or on the go using your transistor radio?

 Those were the days.